Lich-Corals/linux-file-converter-addon/markdown/configuration.md

 Automatic updates are only working in the home dictionary.
 If you've installed the script at the system-wide location, you may turn off automatic updates.
 <br/><br/>To <b>turn off automatic updates</b>, open the config file with a text editor and set the `automaticUpdates` variable to 'false'.
 To <b>manually trigger a self-update</b>, just open the .py file with a text editor and change the value of the `converterVersion` variable.
+To turn off the <b>update pop-up</b>, open the config file with a text editor and set the `showPatchNotes` variable to 'false'.

 ## 3.2 Shown menu items
 To turn off the <b>patch note button</b> in the context menu, open the config file with a text editor and set the `showPatchNoteButton` variable to 'false'.